Saving Smarter Right Now: UK Money Moves for March 2026

 Council Tax Support: Discounts of 25-100% based on income.
 Even working households can qualify if earnings are low.
 Contact your local council—many offer online calculators.
 This could save £600-£1,500/year.

-Employer schemes: October 2026 sees more employers offering cost-of-living bonuses, salary sacrifice schemes (cycle to work, electric car leasing), and enhanced pension contributions.
+Employer schemes: Many employers are now offering cost-of-living bonuses, salary sacrifice schemes (cycle to work, electric car leasing), and enhanced pension contributions.
 Check your HR portal or ask directly.
 Salary sacrifice for childcare vouchers or pension contributions reduces your taxable income, potentially saving 20-42% in tax and NI.

 SME and self-employed support: Tax relief on business expenses, VAT deferral, and lower NI thresholds for the self-employed changed in April 2026.
 If you're self-employed, ensure you're claiming all allowable expenses (home office, mileage, equipment).
 Use accounting software like QuickBooks or FreeAgent to maximize deductions.